0-BuTaJIuK-0/CSGO-DeathMatch-DM/README.md

 # Deathmatch (DM) mode in CSGO

 ## Info
-This does not change the standard Deathmatch module, but only complements it and removes unnecessary
+This does not change the standard Deathmatch mode, but only complements it and removes unnecessary functional

 ## Functional
 - WeaponMenu